ir-lab/LanguagePolicies/README.md

 If you would like to contribute or have any suggestions, feel free to open an issue on this GitHub repository or contact the first author of this work!

 All contributions welcome!
 All content in this repository is licensed under the MIT license.

+## Changelog

+The following additions were made:
+- __May 2023__
+  - Updated the code to work with recent versions of various depending libraries
+      - Updated KDL version
+      - Updated PyRep version
+      - Updated to Python 3.10
+      - Updated to Ubuntu 22.04
+      - Updated scene file to work with newer versions of CoppeliaSim
+      - Removed ROS dependancy
+  - Added a link to the full dataset used for training
+  - Removed the Docker version of this repo as it is very outdated
+  - Removed the dependency on ROS and replaced it with gRPC as it is much more lightweight
+- __November 2020__
+  - Initial releas